 Buy tickets online

-Save time queuing for tickets when you get to Hong Kong Disneyland and buy online before you go.
+Save time queuing for your Disneyland Hong Kong tickets when you get there and buy online before you go.
 You can buy these at the Hong Kong Disneyland website, and then collect your tickets from the automated machine on arrival.
-Better yet, you can buy discounted tickets online at Voyagin here.
+Better yet, you can check the Hong Kong Disneyland ticket price and buy discounted tickets online here at Klook Travel.

 Visit during the week

-As I have already said, Hong Kong Disneyland can get very busy.
-If you have the flexibility, the best time to go to Hong Kong Disneyland is during the week and not during school holidays.
-Also try to avoid public holidays in China as a lot of visitors to Hong Kong Disneyland come from mainland China.
+As I have already said, HK Disneyland can get very busy.
+If you have the flexibility, the best time to go to this Hong Kong theme park is during the week and not during school holidays.
+Also try to avoid public holidays in China as a lot of visitors to Disneyland HK come from mainland China.
 These are typically over Chinese New Year, early May and early October, but check for others too.

 Get there before opening time

 The best time to visit Hong Kong Disneyland is at opening time.
-Hong Kong Disneyland opens at 10am, so one of my best Hong Kong Disneyland tips is to get there at 9.45am at the latest, as there will already be a queue to get through the turnstiles.
+The Disneyland Hong Kong opening hours start at 10am, so one of my best Hong Kong Disneyland tips is to get there at 9.45am at the latest, as there will already be a queue to get through the turnstiles.
 The good news is they do start letting you in before the park opens, but you can only access Main Street.

-If you make your way up Main Street and head towards the Sleeping Beauty Castle, you will then be there at ‘rope drop’ and be the first in the doors (and yes, people will run to get there ahead of you).
+If you make your way up Main Street and head towards the Sleeping Beauty Castle, you will then be there at ‘rope drop’ and be the first in the doors (and yes, people will actually run to get there ahead of you).
+If you are the first people to arrive at the rope drop zone, your kids might even be asked to join in with the rope cutting ceremony!

 Head straight for the Rides (and ignore the characters)